Part 1: Chapter 1

 He gave me a look, “Alrighty?”

 We walked onto the floor, where there were lots of offices, and people working quietly.
-A woman walked past and smiled,
+A plump woman walked by and smiled warmly at us.

 “Good morning, Mr. Montgomery.”